 4

-4 Cli ck on the CMPv2 tab and configure the required parameters.
+Click on the CMPv2 tab and configure the required parameters.

-Cili ck of the Givir v2 tab and configure the required parameters.

 5

 То create a CMP key, perform the following steps.

 i Note: A key that is created locally on an NE, for example, using a CLI, is not sent to the NFM-P, and is displayed on the Certificate Authority Profile form as N/A. Any N/A keys on an NE must be deleted before the profile can be distributed to the NE.

 1. Click Create.
 The CMP Key List (Create) form opens.

 2. Configure the parameters.

 3. Save your changes and close the form.

 6

-Ū То configure automatic CRL file download, perform the following.
+U To configure automatic CRL file download, perform the following.

 1. Click on the Auto CRL Update tab and click Create.
 The Auto CRL Update form opens.

 2. Configure the required parameters.

 3. To specify a URL for the CRL file, click on the Create button in the URL entries panel and configure the parameters in the CRL URL Entry form.
 See 10.36 "How do I create a file transmission profile?" (p.
-287) for information about creating a file transmission profile to use with the CRL URL entry.
+299) for information about creating a file transmission profile to use with the CRL URL entry.

 4. Save your changes and close the form.

 7

-, Cli ck Apply to save your changes.
+, Click Apply to save your changes.

 8

-Dis stribute the policy to NEs, as required.
+Distribute the policy to NEs, as required.

-9
+9 9 -------------------------------------

-Clo ose the open forms.
+Close the open forms.

-Емг) OF STEPS
+ENE ND OF STEPS